eternal-flame-AD/DRAGMAP-gambalab/README.md

 # Dragmap

+This is a fork prividing Dragmap docker/singularity image.
 Dragmap is the Dragen mapper/aligner Open Source Software.

-## Installation

-The simplest solution is to download the precompailed static version, it should be compatible with any debian OS based.
-For other OS I have never tested it.

 ## Install with Singularity or Docker
-Another simple solution is to use the docker/singularity image I created.
+The simplest solution is to use the docker/singularity image I created.
 The image also include some additional useful tools like **bcftools**, **samtools**, **tabix** and **sambamba** tools.
 You can install the dragmap docker image with the following command:

 ```
 # 1. Install with Singularity and test it